 As a standalone option, though, there’s little to recommend Brave over the other best Android browsers higher on this list.

 How to choose the best Android browser for you

 For most people, the best Android browser will be the one that comes pre-installed on their phones.
 If you have no problems with Google Chrome when surfing the web on your smartphone, you should probably keep using it and not really worry about having to find another option.

 However, if you don’t use Chrome on your desktop or laptop, you may find it more useful to switch to the mobile version of the browser you do use.
 Microsoft Edge, Firefox, Opera,Brave and Vivaldi all have Android versions and they’re worth checking out if any one of them is your preferred desktop browser.

 You’ll also want to consider privacy and ad-blocking features when deciding between the best Android browsers.
 Many of the mainstream browsers offer some version of these features but for an extra layer of privacy, you may want to turn to a browser that specializes in keeping your online activity safe from prying eyes.

 How we test Android browsers

-We conducted browser testing on a Pixel 3 running Android 9 Pie, though your experience won’t differ all that much from phone to phone.
-We tested more than half-a-dozen browsers, focusing on apps that are regularly updated.
+We conducted our initial browser testing using a Pixel 3 running Android 9 Pie, though your experience won’t differ all that much from phone to phone.
+During our testing, we looked at more than half a dozen browsers and focused on ones that are regularly updated.